Artsplendr/AgenticAI-Project5-Procurement-Supplier-Negotiation-Copilot/README.md

 ## Supplier Data Usage

 All supplier data used in this project is artificially generated and fully synthetic.
-The supplier profiles, negotiation histories, tactics, and outcomes are deliberately designed to resemble realistic offshore wind procurement scenarios (WTG supply and LTSA negotiations) without referencing or reproducing any real companies, contracts, or commercial terms.
-This synthetic data is used solely to demonstrate agentic reasoning, stateful memory, and negotiation patterns in a safe, auditable way, ensuring that no confidential, proprietary, or commercially sensitive information is included or implied.
+The supplier profiles, negotiation histories, tactics, and outcomes are deliberately designed to resemble realistic procurement scenarios (WTG supply and LTSA negotiations) without referencing or reproducing any real companies, contracts, or commercial terms.
+This synthetic data is used solely to demonstrate agentic reasoning, stateful memory, and negotiation patterns.

 ## High-level pipeline